revant7/MY-PORTFOLIO/README.md

 ```

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the LICENSE.md Custom License.